a-bird-of-paradise/flex-and-bison/README.md

     ````
     error: syntax error, unexpected ON, expecting ONDUPLICATE or ';' or ','
     ````
     However the GLR parser just sees an `ON` token, then a `DUPLICATE` token, and the couple of branches it has after the `ON` are reduced to one when it sees `DUPLICATE`.
-So the following two statements are parsed correctly:
+So the following two statements are parsed correctly and equivalently:
     ````sql
     INSERT INTO t1 (a,b,c) VALUES (1,2,3)
     ON DUPLICATE KEY UPDATE c=c+1;